theturtle32/WebSocket-Node/README.md

 Current News
 ------------

+- As of version 1.0.7, ***Native modules are now optional.*** If they fail to compile, WebSocket-Node will still work but will not verify that received UTF-8 data is valid, and xor masking/unmasking of payload data for security purposes will not be as efficient as it is performed in JavaScript instead of native code.

-- Version 1.0.6 updates the package.json file to require node v0.6.13, since that's the first version that I can manage to successfully build the native UTF-8 validator with node-gyp through npm.
+- Version 1.0.7 requires node v0.6.10, since that's the first version that I can manage to successfully build the native extensions with node-gyp through npm.
 If anyone can figure out how to build native extensions in a way that works with both older and newer versions of Node, I'm happy to accept a patch!

-- I've finally released version 1.0.5, which fixes the issues that users were having building the module on Windows!

-- As of version 1.0.4, WebSocket-Node now validates that incoming UTF-8 messages actually contain well-formed UTF-8 data, and will drop the connection if not.
-This is accomplished in a performant manner by using a native C++ module created by [einaros](https://github.com/einaros).
-See the section about the Autobahn Test Suite below for details.
+- If you want to support Unicode characters outside the Basic Multilingual Plane (BMP) you must use Node v0.8.x, which added support for representing these characters as surrogate pairs inside JavaScript strings.
+Under Node v0.6.x, characters with code points greater than 65535 (greater than a 16-bit unsigned value) will have their code point truncated, resulting in seemingly unpredictable characters being returned.

 - WebSocket-Node was already [one of the fastest WebSocket libraries for Node](http://hobbycoding.posterous.com/websockt-binary-data-transfer-benchmark-rsult), and thanks to a small patch from [kazuyukitanimura](https://github.com/kazuyukitanimura), this library is now [up to 200% faster](http://hobbycoding.posterous.com/how-to-make-websocket-work-2x-faster-on-nodej) as of version 1.0.3!

 Changelog
 ---------

-Current Version: 1.0.6
+Current Version: 1.0.7

 [View the changelog](https://github.com/Worlize/WebSocket-Node/blob/master/CHANGELOG.md)